Germany: Climate activists occupy coal mine, power plants | DW | 26.09.2020

-Environmental campaigners are angry at their government's continued extraction and use of fossil fuels.
-The activists targeted a power plant and plan to protest at villages threatened by the Garzweiler mine's expansion.
+Environmental campaigners are angry at the government's continued extraction and use of fossil fuels.
+The activists targeted a power plant, and plan to protest at villages threatened by the Garzweiler mine expansion.

 Around 150 climate activists entered the Garzweiler II brown coal mine in western Germany on Saturday, according to police.